canalplus/rx-player/doc/infos/dash/presentationTimeOffset.md

 The presentationTimeOffset is an attribute which can be encountered in an MPD (the "manifest" of the DASH streaming technology).

-It's a concept that we took some time to grasp in the player team, so I thought that writing a documentation on it would be helpful.

 ## Overview ####################################################################